riccardocadei/photovoltaic-detection/README.md

 - Train/Validation/Test Ratio : 80/10/10 \%

 ### Methods
-- We used a Conventional Neural Network(CNN) model based on U-net and an adaptive learning algorithm to train it.
+- We used a Convolutional Neural Network(CNN) model based on U-net and an adaptive learning algorithm to train it.
 Iou and Acurrancy are computed to evaluate the performances.
 - We trained our model firstly on the whole dataset, then we focused only on a specific class of images, residential area

 ### Results